Government and politics in Brooklyn

 Each of New York City's five counties (coterminous with each borough) has its own criminal court system and District Attorney, the chief public prosecutor who is directly elected by popular vote.
 Charles J. Hynes, a Democrat, was the District Attorney of Kings County from 1990 to 2013.
 Brooklyn has 16 City Council members, the largest number of any of the five boroughs.

 The Brooklyn Borough Government includes a borough government president as well as a court, library, borough government board, head of borough government, deputy head of borough government and deputy borough government president.

 Community districts

 Brooklyn has 18 of the city's 59 community districts, each served by an unpaid community board with advisory powers under the city's Uniform Land Use Review Procedure.
 Each board has a paid district manager who acts as an interlocutor with city agencies.

-Democratic Party
+Local parties

-The Kings County Democratic County Committee (aka the Brooklyn Democratic Party) is the county committee of the Democratic Party in Brooklyn.
+The Kings County Democratic County Committee (aka the Brooklyn Democratic Party) is the county committee of the Democratic Party in Brooklyn and has dominated the borough's politics throughout most of its existence.
+Its Republican counterpart is the Kings County Republican Party.